 The first flu vaccine lots were produced in June, within weeks of Hilleman’s request.
 Vaccinations started in July.
 The influenza pandemic hit the U.S. in early September (just as Hilleman predicted).
 Forty million doses were given over the next three months.
 Today, the U.S. Food and Drug Administration and public health regulations require safety and efficacy tests for new vaccines, which take more time, though the FDA can authorize drugs under an Emergency Investigative New Drug category.

 Massive potential loss of life, as Hilleman realized, calls for high-level action.

 The urgency is there.
-By early April, at least 70 countries joined a to accelerate research on COVID-19 treatments.
+By early April, at least 70 countries joined a World Health Organization trial to accelerate research on COVID-19 treatments.
 WHO Director-General Tedros Adhanom Ghebreyesus said 20 institutions and companies “are racing to develop a vaccine.”

 Maurice Hilleman, who would have been 100 years old last year, is not around to advise WHO, as he had done for years, on a COVID-19 vaccine.
 The virologist died from cancer in 2005, volunteering his own lung cells for experimental cancer treatments near the end of his life.
 Obituaries at the time lauded his accomplishments, yet why is Hilleman not more widely known, like Edward Jenner, Jonas Salk, or Louis Pasteur?